Tierra Incognita

-Tierra Incognita (Tierra Incógnita) is a Argentinian mystery-horror streaming television series for children and adolescents, which is produced by Non Stop for the Walt Disney Company.
+Tierra Incognita (Tierra Incógnita) is an Argentinian mystery-horror television series for children and adolescents, which is produced by Non Stop for the Walt Disney Company.
 The eight-episode first season was released globally on Disney+ on September 8, 2022.

 Plot

 Eight years ago, Eric Dalaras' parents mysteriously disappeared without a trace.
 The teenager is determined to solve his parents' disappearance and enters a scary world.
 After their parents disappear, Eric and his sister Uma grow up with their maternal grandparents.
 Eric decides to leave there to search for answers in the town of Cabo Qwert, where he lived as a child.
 For there is also the abandoned amusement park Tierra Incógnita, where his parents were last stratified.
 With the help of his friends, his sister and his aunt, Eric must overcome his fears to solve the riddle that leads to the answer to the question that most concerns him.
 But the truth lies hidden in a cosmos as dark as it is unexplored.